Rechov Sumsum

-The first three series of the show were a joint production of the Israeli Educational Television and the Sesame Workshop, a Worldwide American non-profit organization which has been co-producing the original American Sesame Street since 1969.
+The first three series of the show were a joint production of the Israeli Educational Television and the Sesame Workshop, a Worldwide American non-profit organization that has been co-producing the original American Sesame Street since 1969.

-The story line and casts of Rechov Sumsum are tailored to an Israeli audience.
+The storyline and cast of Rechov Sumsum are tailored to an Israeli audience.

 History

-The idea for Sesame Street being aired in Israel goes all the way back to 1971, where black and white episodes of the show broadcast in English were briefly shown on Israeli television.
-But the Israeli Ministry of Education thought it was entertaining, but not educational enough for Children, so it was eventually taken off air.
+The idea for Sesame Street being aired in Israel goes back to 1971 when black and white episodes of the show broadcast in English were briefly shown on Israeli television.
+The Israeli Ministry of Education thought it was entertaining, but not educational enough for Children, so it was eventually taken off air.